gocardless/theatre/README.md

 In normal cluster usage, you don't want to be using a superadmin account to do your work.
-Doing so runs the disk of causing irrevocable damage to the cluster if any developer accidentally targets the wrong resource: I've personally witnessed a developer accidentally destroy every persistent disk in the cluster through a scripting error.
+Doing so runs the disk of causing irrevocable damage to the cluster if any developer accidentally targets the wrong resource: it's very easy to make a mistake, especially when scripting, and easily destroy resources you didn't mean to target.

 This CRD would permit developers to temporarily add themselves into a RoleBinding that provides the capabilities they need, then remove them once